dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Exception Handling and Error Logging
 Correctly implementing exception handling and error logging means that detecting, identifying, and responding to breaches becomes far easier.
-In addition to this, a solid error-catching system will return meaningful messages to clients which have incorrectly formatted their request, including the correct HTTP status code and a message that can guide the client to fixing their problem.
+In addition to this, a solid error-catching system will return meaningful messages to clients which have incorrectly formatted their request, including the correct HTTP Status Code and a message that can guide the client to fixing their problem.

 The last thing a developer wants is to find out way after the fact that their service has been breached and have no way of fixing it due to lack of information on the issue.